 You may be wondering if you need a cover letter.
 The answer is always YES.
 Cover letters are a very important part of 'getting in the door'.
 In many instances, it's how you make your first impression.

 It's all about getting that interview.
-A strong cover letter and resume sets you apart from other applicants and increases your chances of being invited to interview.
+A strong cover letter and resume sets you apart from other applicants and increases your chances of being invited to an interview.
 The interview, the thank you response, and negotiating the offer are critical steps in landing that perfect position for you.

 Enhance your career exploration or job search by networking with as many people as you can.
 Effective networking can increase your chance of finding a job.